SanjivanM/UniChat-Bots/README.md

 # UniChat-Bots

-contains Bot script for UniChat
+contains Bot scripts for UniChat

-SM84CEBot.js is beind tested and is NOT working, help please!
+SM84CEBot is fairly ready, I just need to add more commands/ responses.